mehdiamlal/mehdiamlal/README.md

-Hi 👋 My name is Mehdi
+Hi 👋 my name is Mehdi
 ============================

 CS Student and Software Developer